 What have I done this week to better my skills?

 Can you answer these questions with a tangible list of positive actions?
-Or are you idling- just thinking about it?

 What are your daily efforts towards your goal of becoming a voice actor?

 Because if you aren’t persistently working at improving your skills, your art and your game, you are complicit in slowing your ascent and adding drift from any momentum you’ve earned.

 No matter how far along you are, a steady growth of your skills and artistic capacity always serves as the strongest and quickest way to draw opportunity.

 “What am I doing to get better?”

 That should be the key question, your focus, your priority.
 This should be true of anyone aspiring to be a creative professional.
 If this is your primary focus, the pieces of the puzzle will more rapidly fall into place.

-The good news is, you don’t have to wait for someone else or some external event that will allow this or give you the sign-off that it’s okay to proceed.
+The good news is, you don’t have to wait for someone else or some external event that will allow this or give you the sign-off to proceed.
 Anyone can choose to work at getting better, even on their own.

 Even if you’re stuck at home or isolated, there are things you can do everyday.
 (See my “Stuck at Home?
 Do This:” page.)
 And if you are further along as an actor, there are also always things to work on.
 (See my “I’m Ready to Voice Act.
 What Do I Do Now,” page).